 The space constraint is only half the battle.
 Unlike tablets sitting pretty in bottles with desiccant packets, gummies are basically living in a swamp.
 They're semi-hydrated, stored in moisture-permeable containers, and certain nutrients absolutely hate that environment.

-Watch what happens over a typical 24-month shelf life:
+Over a typical 24-month shelf life:

-- Vitamin C can degrade 15-30%
+- Vitamin C degrades 15–30%

-- B-vitamins lose 10-20% depending on the acidity of your gummy base
+- B-vitamins lose 10–20% depending on base acidity

 - Omega-3s oxidize so readily you need to add 20–40% extra just to compensate